ADirin/Sep1_Imp_2025/Week4/Home Assignment /Group_3007.md

-# Unit 5- Testing
+# Unit Testing and Coverage Code

 ## Objective:
-The objective of this assignment is to familiarize yourself with Eclipse's JUnit 5 testing environment and determine test coverage.
+The objective of this assignment is to familiarize yourself with  JUnit 5 testing environment and determine test coverage.
-## "NOTE":
-- You can implement this assignment in IntelliJ even though the assignment description mentions Eclipse.

 ## Steps:
 1. **Create Maven Project:**